owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 When such a value is returned, the evaluator checks if it's possible to stop at this point, i.e. if there are no _demanding_ operators in the residual.
-If not possible, it draws a new state, and calls `step` on the residual.
+If not possible, it draws a new state and calls `step` on the residual.
 The `step` function is analogous to `eval`, also returning a `Value`, but it operates on a `Residual` rather than a `Formula`.